CHINA’S WINE TRAIL

 Day 3 - Arrival in Ningxia

 We fly into Yinchuan and land in a completely different China.
 The Helan Mountains rise to the west, the Yellow River runs to the east, and in between is a high-altitude, semi-arid plateau that has quietly built one of Asia's most credible wine appellations over the last two decades.
-After settling in, we bring together a group of Ningxia winemakers for an afternoon workshop with Hamish: there's a high concentration of interesting producers here and we can only visit a few, so instead we bring them to us.
-We follow that with a welcome dinner of Hui Muslim food, the cuisine that defines this table, where hand-pulled noodles, slow-braised lamb, and spiced broths reflect centuries of Silk Road influence.
+After settling in, we bring together a group of Ningxia winemakers for an evening together.
+There's a high concentration of interesting producers here and we can’t visit them all.
+Some of these makers don't have their own wineries to visit.
+Instead, the idea is simple: wines open, no agenda, just conversation over a meal.
+These are people who have bet their careers on a wine region most of the world is still learning to pronounce, and you’ll have the evening to start building your own bridges with these pioneers.

 Included: Breakfast, Dinner, Accommodation